Kale-Ko/Yaml-Parser/README.md

 Strings,
 Objects,
 Arrays,
-Strings in Objects
+Strings in Objects,
-Arrays in Objects
+Arrays in Objects,
-Objects in Objects
+Objects in Objects,
-Propertie files
+.Propertie files